riotkit-org/backup-repository/bahub/README.md

 **Abstract architecture:**
 - Adapters like `mysql`, `postgres_dump`, `filesystem` are defining how to properly do your backup, there can be many more adapters, even made by external people all around the world
 - Transports: We support executing backup in `sh` (local shell), `docker` (docker container), `temporarydocker` (offline, copying files of other docker container), but feel free to write your own transport or use transport written by other people.
 There are many possibilities such as enabling `SSH`, `Kubernetes`, `ECS` and more.
+- Decoupled: `Backup Controller` is scheduling backups, while `Backup Maker` is actually performing backup & encryption & sending. `Backup Controler` takes care to spawn `Backup Maker` always close to the application data, even if there are multiple data centers.

 **Extensible:**
-- Although we do not support currently Kubernetes or remote backups via SSH it does not mean that it is impossible - Bahub is extensible, everyone can write an adapter that will enable `Kubernetes`, `ECS`, `SSH` or any other transport that can run commands and return output
+- Although we do not support currently remote backups via SSH it does not mean that it is impossible - `Backup Controller` is extensible, everyone can write an adapter that will enable `ECS`, `Docker Swarm`, `SSH` or any other transport that can run commands and return output
-- Bahub can use backup adapters and command transports that are placed in other Python packages, so **any unofficial adapters and transports are easily pluggable!**
+- `Backup Controller` can use backup adapters and command transports that are placed in other Python packages, so **any unofficial adapters and transports are easily pluggable!**

 Requirements
 ------------